ices-tools-dev/echoSMs/docs/datastore_anatomical.md

 1. Optionally, raw data files that were used to produce the scattering model input data (e.g., binary files, such as x-ray and photographic images, MRI & CT scan files, etc)
 1. Optionally, processing files (programs, notes, intermediate data files, etc)

-Each dataset may contain information about more than one organism but can only contain data from a single species.
+Each dataset may contain information about more than one organism.

 The dataset metadata and model data have prescribed formats that are designed for convenient access via a [RESTful](https://en.wikipedia.org/wiki/REST) API and for inputting to scattering models.